-In 1999, Sharp Memorial Hospital was the first hospital in Southern California to offer minimally invasive laparoscopic surgery to our living donors, making it easier for them to return to normal activities sooner and with less pain.
+If you are considering becoming a donor, our legacy as the first hospital in Southern California to offer minimally invasive laparoscopic surgery to our living donors has made countless lives easier over the years.
+Our donors return to normal activities sooner and with less pain.

 Making an impact on another's life can be the most important thing you do.
 Find out how to become a live kidney donor:

 - Learn what makes a good potential living donor

 - Submit a living kidney donor intake form

 We're with you every step of the way.

 We believe that any one undergoing kidney-pancreas transplant deserves the best, the brightest and the most experienced.
 That's why at Sharp our personalized, team approach leads the field in methods to prevent organ rejection.
 Our dietitians also work closely to help you prepare nutritionally for a transplant — your success is our goal.